About the Walla Walla Valley

 Situated along latitude 46° N, midway between Bordeaux and Burgundy, the Walla Walla Valley AVA lies on a bedrock of fractured basalt laid down 15 million years ago, its soils composed of the sand and gravel discarded by ancient floods, layered by wind-deposited silts.
 Those soils produce not only juicy strawberries and sumptuous sweet onions, but also some of the finest Syrahs, Cabernets, and Merlots in the world.
 In the land of “many waters,” this oasis amid the vast sagebrush desert that rolls across America’s northwest interior, winegrowers are working their craft, from the foothills of the spectacular Blue Mountains to the arid regions of the valley’s west, building on a history almost four decades long.

 On the Washington side, the bustling small town of Walla Walla acts as a hub for many visitors.
 There are dozens of wineries in and around downtown, as well as hiking, golfing, and sightseeing nearby.
 On the Oregon side (only 10 minutes south), the Rocks District of Milton-Freewater AVA takes its name from the small farming community inside its boundaries.
-Milton-Freewater and the vineyards surrounding the town produce some of the most awarded and coveted fruit in the entire valley.
+The cobbled vineyards surrounding the town of Milton-Freewater produce some of the most awarded and coveted wine grapes in the entire Northwest.

 The AVA’s warm growing season, low rainfall, and complex soils lead to layered, full-bodied wines.
 Dry July and August heat provides a vibrant core of ripeness in the berries, while the chill of September nights assures the acidic backbone necessary for creating superb wines.